dmort27/subwordmodeling/index.md

 - A significant illness
 - A mental health crisis or episode
 - An important religious or national holiday

-We care about you and your well being more than we care about deadlines and if something difficult is happening in your life which is making it hard for you to complete an assignment on time please contact the instructor so you can talk.
-We have found that, often, the students who most need some leeway are those least likely to ask for it.
+We care about you and your well being more than we care about deadlines and if something difficult is happening in your life which is making it hard for you to complete an assignment on time please contact me so we can talk.
+I have found that, often, the students who most need some leeway are those least likely to ask for it.
 It never hurts to ask.
 We will work out a plan so you can complete the requirements of the course with your physical and psychological health intact.
 Do not feel ashamed to reach out to me.
 I am eager to see you succeed.

 ### Academic Integrity